 When an instructor discovers a suspected violation of academic integrity, the student will be notified as soon as possible.
-Every suspected violation of academic integrity MUST also be reported to the Provost.
+Every suspected violation of academic integrity MUST also be reported to the Vice President for Academic Affairs or designee.
 The instructor and the student will then meet to discuss the violation and to consider possible actions, such as the resubmission of an equivalent, but not identical assignment.
 For most minor, inadvertent, or first offenses, the instructor will establish an appropriate classroom sanction.